zhuolonghao/zhuolonghao.github.io/_posts/2022-06-01-shadow-banking-how-who.md

   </a>
 </p>

-Thanks to its [investment-grade](https://global.toyota/en/ir/stock/rating/) credit rating, TMCC was able to use unsecured debts as major funding source.
-For example, TMCC relies on commercial papers as an importance source for working capital.
-The market confidence in these CPs are further boosted by its abundant liquidity from banks' credit facilities, that are used in support of TMCC's CP issuances and rollover.
-Some of these high-quality high-yield securities could end up being held by prime money market funds like [*Putnam Ultra Short Duration Income Fund*](https://www.putnam.com/individual/mutual-funds/funds/746-ultra-short-duration-income-fund/A).

-At the same time, TMCC taps asset-back securities(ABS) through the shadow banking system's channels: To isolate its securitization activity from its loan operations, it created variable interest entities(VIEs) for pooling loans receivables and issuing ABS on the behalf of TMCC.
+Its investment-graded credit rating grant TMCC the privilege in accessing diverse sources for funding, including short-term unsecured commercial papers backstopped by its relationship banks' credit facilities.

+In addition, TMCC uses asset-back securities(ABS) for medium-term funding needs.
+This is where shadow banks are at service.

-One such example is *Toyota Auto Receivables LLC.* and *TOYOTA AUTO RECEIVABLES 2021-A OWNER TRUST*, who issued a $1,620MM asset-based security named *TOYOTA AUTO RECEIVABLES 2021-A OWNER TRUST* (Yes, it has the exactly same name as one of two VIEs).
-From the Prospectus (Form 428B5) of the ABS, this deal started with the TMCC transfering the right of collecting receivables to the LLC., who in turn tasked the Trust for securitization; the Trust is structuring  loans' principal and interest into multiple tranches or classes of debts that customize risk, rating, timing of repayment, and lien seniority on the collateral, using credit enhancement techniques like a reserve account, overcollateralization, and subordinations.
-Once it's done, a new ABS was created and handed over back to the LLC.
-With the help of underwriters like *MUFG* and *BMO Capital Markets*, the LLC could market and distribute the security to a broad spectrum of institutional and retail investors.
+One ABS example is Toyota Auto Receivables LLC. (or LLC) and TOYOTA AUTO RECEIVABLES 2021-A OWNER TRUST (or Trust), who issued a $1,620MM security named *TOYOTA AUTO RECEIVABLES 2021-A OWNER TRUST* (Yes, it has the exactly same name as one of two VIEs).
+The Prospectus (Form 428B5) exhibits all the relevant stakeholders in the deal:

+1. TMCC transfering the right of collecting receivables to the LLC.,
+2. LLC. tasking the Trust for securitization;
+3. Trust structuring cashflow from loans (e.g., principal and interests) into multiple tranches or classes of debts that customize risk, rating, timing of repayment, and lien seniority on the collateral, using credit enhancement techniques like a reserve account, overcollateralization, and subordinations.
+4. Trust handing back the newly created security to the LLC.
+5. LLC. recruiting underwriters like *MUFG* and *BMO Capital Markets* for marketing and sale
+6. Mutual Funds like [*Lord Abbett Core Fixed Income Fund Class A*](https://www.lordabbett.com/en/strategies/mutual-funds/core-fixed-income-fund.class-a.html) and [*Putnam Ultra Short Duration Income Fund*](https://www.putnam.com/individual/mutual-funds/funds/746-ultra-short-duration-income-fund/A) buying/trading different tranches of the ABS.

 <p align="center">